The character sheet for the first generation's Pokémon

 - Blood Knight: Charmander is portrayed as a friendly Pokemon, but its evolved forms are often portrayed as proud creatures who relish battling others with their fiery powers.

 - Blow You Away: Charizard, as a part Flying-type, has some wind-based attacks.

-- Confusion Fu: Charizard actually has a pretty decent movepool, getting Ground, Rock, Steel, and Dragon type attacks on top of its Fire and Flying STAB attacks.
-There is also the fact it has TWO Mega Evolutions, which makes predicting it even trickier given one is special-oriented with a Weather Manipulation ability and the other has its Attack stat augmented so it can use its physical movepool, and also swaps its Flying-type STAB for a Dragon-type one, giving it better STAB coverage.
+- Confusion Fu: Charizard actually has a pretty decent movepool, getting Ground-, Rock-, Steel-, and Dragon-type attacks on top of its Fire and Flying STAB attacks.
+There is also the fact it has TWO Mega Evolutions, which makes dealing with it even trickier given one is special-oriented with a Weather Manipulation ability and the other has its Attack stat augmented so it can use its physical movepool, and also swaps its Flying-type STAB for a Dragon-type one, giving it better STAB coverage.

-- Dark Is Not Evil: Charizard's Mega X and Shiny palettes are pretty dark and sinister-looking, but it's the same old loyal non-malevolent Blood Knight Charizard nonetheless.
+- Dark Is Not Evil: Charizard's Mega X and Shiny palettes are pretty dark and sinister-looking, but it's the same old loyal, non-malevolent Charizard nonetheless.

-- Extra Ore Dinary: Despite not being part-Steel, this line learns Metal Claw naturally to help in dealing with Rock-types (an addition to the remakes made to help against the first gym leader, whose Rock Pokémon resisted Fire).
+- Extra Ore Dinary: Despite not being part-Steel, this line learns Metal Claw naturally to help in dealing with Rock-types, an addition to the remakes made to help against Brock, whose Rock Pokémon resisted Fire.
 Charizard, on top of that, is the only Pokémon that can learn Metal Claw, Iron Tail, and Steel Wing, all attacks involving an impact with a metallified body part.